 - After the ileostomy operation.

-- Side effect of medications.
+- A side effect of medications.

 - Diuretic pills

-- Drugs used for asthma or emphysema (beta-adrenergic agonist drugs such as bronchodilators, steroids or theophylline).
+- Drugs used for asthma or emphysema (beta-adrenergic agonist drugs such as bronchodilators, steroids, or theophylline).

 - Aminoglycosides (a type of antibiotic)

-- The change of potassium inside and outside the cells can decrease the concentration of potassium measured in the blood.
+- The change of Potassium inside and outside the cells can decrease the concentration of Potassium measured in the blood.

 - Use of insulin